RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Swap videos after (seconds)**

 For how long to play videos before changing to the next game.
 Allowed range is between 0 and 120 seconds in 2-second increments.
-If set to 0 (which is the default setting), the next game will be selected after the entire video has finished playing.
+If set to 0 (which is the default value), the next game will be selected after the entire video has finished playing.

 **Stretch videos to screen resolution**

-This will fill the entire screen surface but will possibly break the aspect ratio of the video.
+This will fill the entire screen surface but will probably break the aspect ratio of the video.

 **Display game info overlay**

 This will display an overlay in the upper left corner, showing the game name and the game system name.
-A star following the game name indicates that it's a favorite.
+A star following the game name indicates that it's flagged as a favorite.

 **Render scanlines** _(OpenGL renderer only)_